“School scenes or slapdash sightseeing

 “That’s where I’ve gotten some of my best figure studies,” she sniffed, waiting for me to push open a metal fire door.
 “An alum bequeathed a mounted telescope to the roof.
 The inscription claims that’s where he gained his most valuable insights.”

 We passed several secluded exhibitions of landscape photography and watercolors before treading down a long ramp leading to the ground floor sculptorium.
 There, the chaos of color and raw innovation overwhelmed me—like a moiré pattern on a jumpy TV screen.
 Within white cinderblock walls, graffitied to pale a New York subway car, young stonecutters finessed soggy mounds of clay into their peculiar visions of life and limb.
 They toiled amid half-finished forms, skids of bulk casting body and random clumps of aborted plaster that stuck to the slab floor like milky cow chips on cold winter mornings.

 Shipping crate shelving stored the plastic-wrapped evidence of convictions abandoned and concepts disapproved.
 Still others served as work tables, coated with dried clay and spray paint—covered like everything else with a two-inch thick dusty crust.
 A mongrel aroma of clay and resin turned to sweet sawdust and varnish as Syd guided me through the wood studio, rotary saws singing and clamp presses bracing a multitude of unfinished forms.
 Cassette players crossfired nascent Blondie and aging Velvet Underground across the cluttered workbenches, but all that music died the moment we entered the metal sculpture morgue.

 Two heavy steel doors masked a dank, garage-like stall seared by fire-tipped acetylene torches dueling in white-hot creation.
 Goggled demons in red bandannas and army jump boots aimed their flaming nozzles at the end joins of a four-foot tubular coil, which joined other scrap metal into some abstract extrapolation of a jet-lagged time machine.
-Their torches reflected off welding tanks and grated benches like Vader’s death rays, and cast startling light on a scattered menagerie of twisted iron creatures all the more unsettling because they were so patently inscrutable, indestructible—grotesque gallstones in perpetual passing.
+Their torches reflected off welding tanks and grated benches like Vader’s death rays, and cast startling light on a scattered menagerie of twisted iron creatures—grotesque gallstones in perpetual passing.